Water Quality Monitoring

 - Help researchers better understand how algal blooms develop and migrate around the lake

-All of our targeted monitoring sites have been filled.
+All of our targeted monitoring sites are currently filled.
 Lake Forecasting Stewards are welcome to join the program at any time and select their sampling site location.
-As a Lake Forecasting Steward, you’ll cover equipment costs and learn how to test water clarity, identify algae blooms, and more!
+As a donor to this program, you’ll cover equipment costs and learn how to test water clarity, identify algae blooms, and more!

-We would like to specially thank our volunteers and partners for their continued efforts.
+Thank you to our volunteers and partners for their continued efforts!

 Jill Storms Ball